awsdocs/aws-greengrass-developer-guide/doc_source/greengrass-logs-overview.md

 ## CloudTrail logs<a name="cloudtrail-integration"></a>

-AWS IoT Greengrass is integrated with AWS CloudTrail, a service that provides a record of actions taken by a user, role, or an AWS service in AWS IoT Greengrass\.
+AWS IoT Greengrass runs with AWS CloudTrail, a service that provides a record of actions taken by a user, role, or an AWS service in AWS IoT Greengrass\.
 For more information, see [Logging AWS IoT Greengrass API calls with AWS CloudTrail](logging-using-cloudtrail.md)\.